 I want to assure you that your goals and your dreams are not unattainable.
-Every driver who is in Formula 1 right now has faced the same backlash from people, whether they were strangers, friends or even family.
+Every driver who is in Formula 1 right now has faced the same backlash from people, whether they were strangers, friends, or even family.

-With the right mindset, and a huge amount of dedication and commitment, you can become a Formula 1 driver.
+With the right mindset and a huge amount of dedication and commitment, you can become a Formula 1 driver.
 But it definitely won’t be an easy task.
 You just need to stay focused and do the absolute best that you possibly can, both on and off the track.

 - Over 18 years of age

-- International Grade A competition licence holder
+- International Grade A competition license holder

 - Passing an FIA theory test on Formula 1 sporting regulations